Ipstenu/varnish-debug-service/readme.txt

 * modify or copy the materials;
 * use the materials for any commercial purpose or for any public display;
+* remotely access the data and apply to other tools (such as WordPress plugins);
 * attempt to reverse engineer any software contained herein; or
-* transfer the materials to another person or “mirror” the materials on any other server.
+* transfer the materials to another person or "mirror" the materials on any other server.

 You are NOT permitted to:

 * remove any copyright or other proprietary notations from the materials; or
 * engage in actions that harm this service (such as a DOS attack).